 How To Make Authentic Pumpkin Empanadas

-Learn more about how this Authentic Mexican Pumpkin Empanadas recipe is used to celebrate Dia de Muertos in Mexico from guest blogger Adriana Martin.
-And get the recipe so you can make them too!
+Learn more about how this Authentic Mexican Pumpkin empanada recipe.
+A sweet and delicious fall season recipe and also used to celebrate Dia de Muertos in Mexico from guest blogger Adriana Martin.
+Get the recipe so you can make them, too!

 Pumpkin is a fall staple, so why not turn it into these delicious Pumpkin Empanadas for a yummy snack?
-This recipe is easy to assemble and perfect for getting kids involved in the kitchen.
+This recipe is easy to assemble and perfect for involving kids in the kitchen.

 Dia de Muertos is a Mexican celebration that dates from centuries ago.
 In my Mexican culture, we celebrate death the same way we celebrate life because we believe there is still life after death.
 Our beloved ones that have left us deserve to be remembered and celebrated.

-November 2 is the Day of the Dead commemoration.
+November 2nd is the Day of the Dead commemoration.
 Many families put together altars in their houses including colorful decorations and yellow flowers called cempazuchitl or marigolds.
-The altar also includes many traditional dishes, such as mole and tamales, as well as sugar skulls, bread and desserts.
+The altar also includes many traditional dishes, such as mole and tamales, as well as sugar skulls, bread, and desserts.

-Taking my aunt’s original recipe, I have created my own version of pumpkin empanadas for you to enjoy at home and share some Latino cultural facts with your children.
-This recipe is very simple with just a few ingredients.
+Taking my aunt’s original recipe, I have created my own version of pumpkin empanadas for you to enjoy at home and share some Latino cultural facts with your family.
+This recipe is simple, you need just a few ingredients.

 You can serve the empanadas with a full glass of milk or frothy Mexican Hot Chocolate.
-These are perfect for a snack or to serve in an upcoming Halloween or Day of the Dead party.
+These are perfect for a snack or to serve in upcoming celebrations and holiday gatherings.
+The best way to share the memoirs of our loved ones.

 Pumpkin Empanadas